Breakthrough Film Fest Schedule

 Program 1:30 pm - 6:00 pm

 The opening day sets the stage for three days of powerful storytelling that honors resilience, activism, and the unbreakable spirit of communities fighting for justice.
-The featured films showcase how movements—whether cultural, social, or political—emerge from lived experiences and collective determination.
+The films showcase how movements—whether cultural, social, or political—emerge from lived experiences and collective determination.
 From reclaiming identity to confronting systemic injustice, these stories remind us that change is not just necessary—it is inevitable.

 DAY 2: The Power of Choice | Monday, April 7